Stochast1c/solarhud/README.md

    *  Larger Font Size for Casting
    *  Lower Positioning for Casting - Changed in scripts/hudlayout.res

-*  Ammo and Stickycharge meter when in minmode - changed in scripts/hudlayout.res
+*  Ammo and Stickycharge meter when in minmode (for jumpers) - changed in scripts/hudlayout.res

 To enable, uncomment (delete the // of) the relevant #base line at the very top of the file mentioned above.